-The inspiring story of Captain Sir Tom Moore during the first lockdown period in 2020 was a great example of how everything can tie together.
+The inspiring story of Captain Sir Tom Moore in 2020 was a great example of how everything can tie together.
 The power of social media took over.
 With people at home, the interest and sense of community brought everyone together and the overall figure raised towards the end of his challenge sat close to £40 million.

 The results were underpinned by the timely outlook and most importantly – pure positive sentiment that poured through social media rallying in support of such an important cause.